 Apply to the MBA for general registration

-IMGs may be eligible to apply for general registration after they have completed 12 months (minimum of 47 weeks of full time service) of satisfactory supervised practice in a hospital-based or general practice position in Australia.
+IMGs may be eligible to apply for general registration after completing 12 months (minimum of 47 weeks of full-time service) of satisfactory supervised practice in a hospital-based or general practice position in Australia.

-Competent Authority Pathway registrants must provide written confirmation from term supervisors that they have satisfactorily completed the 12 month period (FTE) of supervised practice.
-This may be in the form of term reports or other specific reporting forms developed or approved by the Board and a letter of recommendation for general registration from the Director of Training, Director of Medical Services or other person authorised to sign off on the satisfactory completion of supervised practice.
+Competent Authority pathway registrants must provide evidence of successful completion of 12 months (FTE) supervised practice in Australia.
+This must be in the form of specific work performance reports approved by the Medical Board of Australia, completed by your Board-approved supervisors, and a letter of recommendation for general registration from the Director of Training, Director of Medical Services or other person authorised to sign off on the satisfactory completion of supervised practice.

-IMGs on the Competent Authority Pathway who are approaching the completion of their 12 months supervised practice period (47 weeks of full time service) can apply for their general registration early.
+IMGs on the Competent Authority pathway who are approaching the completion of their 12 months of supervised practice (47 weeks of full-time service) can apply for general registration early.

-Further information is available to assist applicants seeking to apply for provisional registration via the Competent Authority Pathway:
+Further information to help applicants seeking to apply for provisional registration via the Competent Authority pathway: